-5.10.1.1 Arbitrary Length Field Configuration
+5.16.1.1 Arbitrary Length Field Configuration

-The packet length register, PKTLEN, can be reprogrammed during RX.
-In combination with fixed packet length mode ( PKTCTRL0.LENGTH\CONFIG=0), this opens the possibility to have a different length field configuration than supported for variable length packets (in variable packet length mode the length byte is the first byte after the sync word).
+The packet length register, PKTLEN, can be reprogrammed during receive and transmit.
+In combination with fixed packet length mode (PKTCTRL0.LENGTH_CONFIG=0), this opens the possibility to have a different length field configuration than supported for variable length packets (in variable packet length mode the length byte is the first byte after the sync word).
 At the start of reception, the packet length is set to a large value.
 The MCU reads out enough bytes to interpret the length field in the packet.
 Then the PKTLEN value is set according to this value.
 The end of packet will occur when the byte counter in the packet handler is equal to the PKTLEN register.
 Thus, the MCU must be able to program the correct length, before the internal counter reaches the packet length.

-5.10.1.2 Packet Length > 255
+5.16.1.2 Packet Length > 255

-The packet automation control register, PKTCTRL0, can be reprogrammed during RX.
-This opens the possibility to receive packets that are longer than 256 bytes and still be able to use the packet handling hardware support.
-At the start of the packet, the infinite packet length mode ( PKTCTRL0.LENGTH\CONFIG=2) must be active.
-When receiving, the MCU reads out enough bytes to interpret the length field in the packet and sets the PKTLEN register to mod(length, 256).
-When less than 256 bytes remains of the packet, the MCU disables infinite packet length mode and activates fixed packet length mode ( PKTCTRL0.LENGTH\CONFIG=0).
-When the internal byte counter reaches the PKTLEN value, the transmission or reception ends (the radio enters the state determined by RXOFF\MODE).
-Automatic CRC appending/checking can also be used (by setting PKTCTRL0.CRC\EN=1).
+The packet automation control register, PKTCTRL0, can be reprogrammed during TX and RX.
+This opens the possibility to transmit and receive packets that are longer than 256 bytes and still be able to use the packet handling hardware support.
+At the start of the packet, the infinite packet length mode (PKTCTRL0.LENGTH_CONFIG=2) must be active.
+On the TX side, the PKTLEN register is set to mod(length, 256).
+On the RX side the MCU reads out enough bytes to interpret the length field in the packet and sets the PKTLEN register to mod(length, 256).
+When less than 256 bytes remains of the packet, the MCU disables infinite packet length mode and activates fixed packet length mode (PKTCTRL0.LENGTH_CONFIG=0).
+When the internal byte counter reaches the PKTLEN value, the transmission or reception ends (the radio enters the state determined by TXOFF_MODE or appending/checking RXOFF MODE).
+Automatic CRC can also be used (by PKTCTRL0.CRC_EN=1).

-When for example a 600-byte packet is to be received, the MCU should do the following (see Figure 5-7).
+When for example a 600-byte packet is to be transmitted, the MCU should do the following (see Figure 5-7).

-- Set PKTCTRL0.LENGTH CONFIG=2. - Receive enough bytes to interpret the length field - Program the PKTLEN register to mod(600, 256) = 88. - Receive at least 345 bytes (600 255) - Set PKTCTRL0.LENGTH CONFIG=0. - The reception ends when the packet counter reaches 88.
-A total of 600 bytes have been received.
+- Set PKTCTRL0.LENGTH CONFIG=2. - Pre-program the PKTLEN register to mod(600, 256) = 88. - Transmit at least 345 bytes (600 255), for example by filling the 64-byte TX FIFO six times (384 bytes transmitted). - Set PKTCTRL0.LENGTH CONFIG=0. - The transmission ends when the packet counter reaches 88.
+A total of 600 bytes are transmitted.